Civilization VI: Ports

 Civilization VI was released for Windows on October 21, 2016.
-The OS X version, developed by Aspyr Media, was released on October 24, 2016.
+The macOS version, developed by Aspyr Media, was released on October 24, 2016.
 At that time, Aspyr had been evaluating the feasibility of porting the title to Linux operating systems due to a large number of requests from players, and announced in January 2017 that they planned to go ahead and complete the Linux port, which was eventually released in February 2017.

 A version for iPad was released in December 2017, while a general iOS version (supporting iPhones) was released on October 4, 2018.
 The Rise & Fall expansion was released for iOS on July 24, 2019, while Gathering Storm was released on November 22, 2019.

 A port for the Nintendo Switch was announced in September 2018 and was released on November 16, 2018.
 Cloud saves were added in April 2019 for both Windows and Switch versions through linking of a player's Steam and 2K accounts, though only supported saved games from the base game at that point due to the lack of the expansions on the Switch.
 Both Rise & Fall and Gathering Storm expansions were available as an expansion bundle for the Switch version on November 22, 2019.

 PlayStation 4 and Xbox One ports were announced in September 2019.
 Both were released on November 22, 2019, alongside the Rise and Fall and Gathering Storm expansions as separate and bundled downloadable content.

 A version for Android was released on August 13, 2020.